fordpic/code-everyday/log.md

 Today's Progress: Continued my deep dive into the Django framework & Django REST APIs.

 Thoughts: I know Django is going to be really helpful in the long run, but boy oh boy is it a beast to set up and get functioning correctly.
 It's so sleek & powerful but so finicky at the same time - Django is doing so much under the hood that I'm always worried I'm missing something somewhere, since I'm so used to doing everything to set up Express.
 I will continue to give it my all to learn the ins & outs of the framework!

+Day 9: April 15, 2021

+Today's Progress: Began working with new frameworks for web scraping, including Selenium & Scrapy.

+Thoughts: Today I began working through using Selenium (in conjunction with the previous BeautifulSoup scraper) & Scrapy (which is more of a BeautifulSoup substitute).
+I'm trying to get a full overview of web scraping and all of the technologies involved, so I can choose which one I'd like to use for my final capstone project - I can't wait!